 Featured Funded Project

-Focus Area: Grant Program:
+Focus Area: Addressing Homelessness Grant Program: Systems Change

 A family of four gather around their kitchen table passing food to each other.
 The father reaches for a bottle of milk, the mother spreads butter on her toast, and their two children are beside them smiling.